7 Tips For How To Avoid Sugar In Midlife Easily For Your Best Health

 What does excessive sugar do to your health?

-Eating sugary foods makes you hungry and tired, and causes weight gain.
+Eating sugary foods over 50 makes you hungry and tired, and causes weight gain.

 Refined sugar may increase inflammation in your body.